djbrieck/brieckspro/content/posts/git-commit-to-local-main-cleanup/index.md

 ---
 title: "Clean up accidental commit on Main or Master and moving changes to a new branch using Git"
 date: 2025-02-12T15:27:55-08:00
-draft: true
+draft: false
 ---

-## Introduction Summary
+## Summary

-So I accidentally committed locally to main or master  without creating a branch first like I wanted to.
-I did not push the changes back to the git repository but only committed to git on my system.
+I accidentally committed to main or master without creating a branch first.
+I did not push the changes to the repository, only committed locally.

-## Here is what I did to get into trouble.

-1. I made some changes on main / master

-2. Then I committed like so:
+## Problem

+Made changes on main/master and ran the following command:

     git commit -a

-## The cleanup
+## Solution

- The fix I found that worked to fix my problem is to run the following
+To fix this, run:

     git reset --soft HEAD^